Prince Sigismund of Prussia (born 1896)

-Prince William Victor Charles Augustus Henry Sigismund of Prussia (Wilhelm Viktor Karl August Heinrich Sigismund; 27 November 1896 at Kiel – 14 November 1978 at Esparza, Costa Rica), was the second son of Prince Henry of Prussia and Princess Irene of Hesse and by Rhine.
+Prince William Victor Charles Augustus Henry Sigismund of Prussia (Wilhelm Viktor Karl August Heinrich Sigismund; 27 November 1896 at Kiel – 14 November 1978 at Puntarenas, Costa Rica), was the second son of Prince Henry of Prussia and Princess Irene of Hesse and by Rhine.
 He was the nephew of Kaiser Wilhelm II and Tsarina Alexandra of Russia.
 As the great-grandson of Queen Victoria through both his parents, he was the only one of three brothers who did not have the hemophilia common among her descendants.